awslabs/aws-mysql-jdbc/README.md

 The AWS JDBC Driver for MySQL is drop-in compatible, so usage is identical to the [MySQL-Connector-J JDBC driver](https://github.com/mysql/mysql-connector-j).
 The sections below highlight driver usage specific to failover.

 #### Driver Name
-Use the driver name: ```software.aws.rds.jdbc.Driver```.
-If you are building the driver directly from main, use the driver name: ```software.aws.rds.jdbc.mysql.Driver```.
+Use the driver name: ```software.aws.rds.jdbc.mysql.Driver```.
 You'll need the driver name when loading the driver explicitly to the driver manager.

 ### Connection URL Descriptions